lactobacil/DALI_STM32/README.md

 # Description
-Final Year Project completion, adding DALI Interfaces to create a bare minimum lighting control method, operable with GUI in PYTHON and serial connection.
+Final Year Project completion, adding DALI Interfaces to create a bare minimum lighting control method, operable with GUI in Python and serial connection.
 First PCB iteration is to create a minimum STM-32 Board before proceeding to implement DALI controller.

 #Schematic